wpeventmanager/wp-event-manager-migration/readme.txt

-Fixed : Select field not display on the event details page Fixed : Function deprecated error with .xlsx file import Fixed : Venue/organizer logo not upload during import Fixed : Backend - Event type field data werw missing Fixed : Deafault Event CSV/xml - Events are not imported Fixed : Need to read tags for organizer and venue from xml import file Added : Default mapping of post id with ID field
+Fixed : Select field not display on the event details page Fixed : Function deprecated error with .xlsx file import Fixed : Venue/organizer logo not upload during import Fixed : Backend - Event type field data was missing Fixed : Deafault Event CSV/xml - Events are not imported Fixed : Need to read tags for organizer and venue from xml import file Added : Default mapping of post id with ID field